General meaning

 The negotiator on the brink of signing.

 The archetype here is that of the person or situation that is just before the 'yes' written in black and white.
 There is debate, adjustment, and reformulation until the commitment resembles something one can assume.
-This figure reminds that words have the value of preparation: they allow for fluidity, precision, but do not replace the moment when one agrees to tie their name to an agreement.
+This figure reminds us that words have the value of preparation: they allow for fluidity and precision, but do not replace the moment when one agrees to tie their name to an agreement.

 Shadow work